3 Ways to Improve Warehouse Inefficiencies and Boost Productivity

 However, increasing warehouse’s efficiency is much easier with the advancement in technology and movements such as globalization.

-The first step would be to understand your current system.
+The first step would be to understand your current system by auditing and assessing your warehouse.
 Consider the following questions:

 - The average life span of products – Products moving at what rate?